Azure/AML-Kubernetes/docs/azure-cni-setup.md

 ### Setting up AzureML Workspace:

-Private link workspace which is required if using an AzureCNI cluster.
+Private link workspace are required if using an AzureCNI clustera and if the user wants to secure their connection to workspace.
 Documentation for a private link workspace is provided here: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-configure-private-link?tabs=python

-Notably, if one wants to access the workspace on a browser one has to either enable public access to the cluster, or connect to the VNET with.
-How to enable public access is described in the document above.
-Notably if using the Python SDK the Workspace.update() command should be called from a VM or other machine in the VNET.
+Notably, if one wants to access the workspace studio one has to either enable public access to the cluster explained in document above, or follow this documentation: https://docs.microsoft.com/en-us/azure/machine-learning/how-to-enable-studio-virtual-network.